thomaslevesque/Extensions.Hosting.AsyncInitialization/README.md

     You can also pass a `CancellationToken` in order to propagate notifications to cancel the initialization if needed.

-    In the following example, the initialization will be cancelled:
+    In the following example, the initialization will be cancelled when `Ctrl + C` keys are pressed :
     ```csharp
     public static async Task Main(string[] args)
     {